bigscience-workshop/promptsource/CONTRIBUTING.md

 |||
 {{ answer_choices[label] }}
 ```
-Since Answer Choices is a Jinja expression that has access to the example, it can also be used to extract example-specific choices from the underlying data.
-For example, in AI2 ARC, we could use
+Since Answer Choices is a Jinja expression that has access to the example, it can also be used
+to extract example-specific choices from the underlying data.
+For example, in AI2 ARC, we could
+use
 ```jinja2
 {{choices.text | join("|||")}}
 ```

 ## Best Practices

 * **Writing output templates.** The output template should only contain the answer to the task.
-It should not contain any extra text such as “The answer is…” (unless that extra text is also in `answer_choices`).
-If `answer_choices` is populated, the output should only contain the values in `answer_choices`.
+It should not contain any extra text such as “The answer is…” (unless that extra text is also in
+`answer_choices`).
+If `answer_choices` is populated, the output should only contain the values
+in `answer_choices`.
-* **Formatting multple-choice questions.** If the output should match the name of the choice (e.g., “World News”), then it should list the choices either as part of a grammatical question or a list with the marker for each (e.g, dashes).
-If the output should indicate the choice from the list (e.g., “A,” “Explanation 1,” etc.), then it should list the choices with the indicator before each one.
+* **Formatting multple-choice questions.** If the output should match the name of the choice
+(e.g., “World News”), then it should list the choices either as part of a grammatical question
+or a list with the marker for each (e.g, dashes).
+If the output should indicate the choice from
+the list (e.g., “A,” “Explanation 1,” etc.), then it should list the choices with the indicator
+before each one.
 * **Choosing input and target pairs.** Lots of datasets have multiple columns that can be
 combined to form different (input, target) pairs i.e. different "tasks".
 Don't hesitate to
 introduce some diversity by prompting a given dataset into multiple tasks and provide some
 description in the "Template Reference" text box.
 An example is given
 in the already prompted `movie_rationales`.
-* **Filtering templates.** If a template is applied to an example and produces an
+* **Filtering prompts.** If a prompt is applied to an example and produces an
-empty string, that template/example pair will be skipped.
-(Either the entire output
+empty string, that prompt/example pair will be skipped.
+(Either the entire target
 is whitespace or the text on either side of the separator `|||` is whitespace.
-You can therefore create templates that only apply to a subset of the examples by
+You can therefore create prompts that only apply to a subset of the examples by
 wrapping them in Jinja if statements.
 For example, in the `TREC` dataset, there
 are fine-grained categories that are only applicable to certain coarse-grained categories.
-We can capture this with the following template:
+We can capture this with the following prompt:
 ```jinja2
 {% if label_coarse == 0 %}
 Is this question asking for a {{"definition"}}, a {{"description"}}, a {{"manner of action"}}, or a {{"reason"}}?